danel070/alx-pre_course/README.md

-A non empty readme file for the root repo updated.
+A non empty readme file for the root repo